needle-mirror/com.unity.xr.openxr/Documentation~/index.md

 #endif
 ```

-#### Iterating over features in a feature set
+#### Iterating over features in a feature group

-Feature sets are an Editor-only concept and as such can only be accessed in the Unity Editor.
+Feature groups are an Editor-only concept and as such can only be accessed in the Unity Editor.

 ```c#
 #if UNITY_EDITOR